 #pridemonth !
 Semaine LGBT – Let’s tweet about it !

-16 Mai 2022 | Actions diverses, Anglais, Associations, Disciplines, E3D & ECO CVC
+16 Mai 2022 | Actions diverses, Anglais, Associations, Disciplines, E3D & ECO CVC, Parcours Citoyen

 Dans le cadre de notre chapitre sur « identity » les élèves de 3e Serengeti et Everglades de M. Pappalardo ont été amenés à analyser deux tweets et un retweet de deux twitterers et d’une twitterati.